For the most part, you may not even realize you are wasting money on these goods and services. So, you might actually be the victim here.

 Therefore, unless you have a money tree, curb this habit by planning your purchases in advance by creating monthly budgeting to help you control your money better.

-Stop Wasting Money Paying for any goods and service in hopes of impressing people
+Stop Wasting Money Paying for any goods and services in hopes of impressing people

 As it turns out not caring about how people perceive you can help you save money.